 This new gaming awareness is also apparent in the software being made available on phones and other devices.
 Apple Arcade was released in September as a content streaming subscription service for gamers using Apple products like iPhones and iPads, though it’s also available on Macbooks and Apple TV.
 This was a notable concession to the fact that rival platforms like Google Stadia and xCloud are enjoying tremendous success on Android devices through the Play Store.

 Android friendly breakout titles like PUBG and Fortnite have dominated this summer and racked up record numbers of downloads.
 However, they’ve run into problems with how iOS operates, and so many Apple users have been denied access to these particular titles altogether.
 This has meant a significant loss for Apple in the race to dominate the mobile gaming market and is perhaps one reason why Apple Arcade was released.

-Other popular titles across the board have included Pokémon GO, which uses AR to enable players to interact with in-game characters, and Among Us, an indie title that experienced unexpected growth this year and has become the runaway success story of September.
+Other popular titles across the board have included Pokémon GO, which uses AR to enable players to interact with in-game characters.
+Among Us, an indie title that experienced unexpected growth this year has become the runaway success story of September.
 With over 100 million downloads in one month alone, it just goes to show the power of creating a hit on the gaming market.
 In fact, game creators InnerSloth has decided to halt production of a sequel and turn their attention to improving and supporting existing gameplay, due to the number of players currently enjoying the original.